jonahp1/MBETSeniorProject/README.md

 wtMouse - a very simple program that tracks track pad movement and translates that into control information.

-Live Playground - conglomerate environment collected from personal explorations(of varying success), tutorial videos, and demos for the purpose of a "reflexive" live code performance environment.
+Live Playground - conglomerate environment collected from personal explorations(of varying success), tutorial videos, and demos for the purpose of a "reflexive" live code performance environment. (please note that some of the synthDefs in this program are not of 100% unique origin but have been lifted from demo videos etc, and reimagined in this environment)